The acromioclavicular joint is an articulation in the shoulder region between the clavicle and the acromion of the scapula.

 Clinical Relevance – Acromioclavicular Dislocation

 Acromioclavicular joint dislocation (also known as a separated shoulder) occurs when the two articulating surfaces of the joint are separated.
-It is associated with joint soft tissue damage.

-It commonly occurs from a direct blow to the joint, or a fall on an outstretched hand.
+It most commonly occurs from a direct blow to the joint, or a fall on an outstretched hand.

 Management of AC joint dislocation is dependent on injury severity and impact on quality of life.
 The treatment options range from ice and rest, to ligament reconstruction surgery.